TheCloudlessSky/NHibernate.Caches.Redis/README.md

 - Switch the Redis library to [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) because of licensing changes with
 ServiceStack.Redis.
 This obviously causes a few breaking changes with the constructors.
-- Introduce `RedisCacheProvider.SetOptions` so that you don't need to subclass to override `OnException`.
+- Introduce `RedisCacheProvider.SetOptions` (so that, for example, you don't need to subclass to override `OnException`).
 - Allow the serializer to be customized by implementing `ICacheSerializer` and setting the `Serializer` on the options.
 The default serializer uses the `NetDataContractSerializer`.
+- Customize which database the Redis connection uses with the `Database` option
 - The cache key no longer duplicates the region prefix.
 In previous versions, caching an object with the type `MyApp.Models.Blog` and a region prefix of `v2` would use the key `v2:NHibernate-Cache:v2.ProcedureFlow.Core.Models.User:keys`.